 In the meantime, your bet slip should not include markets like teasers and round robins.
 Also, you’ll get the refund within 72 hours, which might be too long for some bettors.

-And after receiving the cashback, you have seven days to use it, or FanDuel will render it null and void.
+And after receiving the cashback, you have seven days to use it, or FanDuel will render the bonus bet null and void.

 FanDuel SGP Insurance summary: